nawabahmadreshi/documentation/pages/third-party-integrations/responsys.md

 There is also a [tutorial video](https://www.youtube.com/watch?v=u8h8KlqFvo4){:target="_blank"} that walks through these steps.
 {% endprotip %}

-Navigate to your Content Manager, and under `All Content`, create a new folder called `Branch_SDK`.
-Then choose file upload.
+1. Navigate to your Content Manager
+1. Under `All Content`, create a new folder called `Branch_SDK`
+1. Choose file upload.

-On your local computer, create a new file named branch-sdk.htm.
-Paste the following code snippet into the file:
+1. On your local computer, create a new file named branch-sdk.htm.
+1. Paste the code snippet you copied earlier into the file.
+The snippet will follow this format:

 {% highlight html %}
 <#macro deeplink link_to_be_wrapped><#assign branch_base_url="BASE URL FROM BRANCH"><#assign final_link=branch_base_url + "&%24original_url=" + link_to_be_wrapped?url("ISO-8859-1")><a href="${final_link}"><#nested></a></#macro>
 <#macro tracked_deeplink link_to_be_wrapped><#assign branch_base_url="BASE URL FROM BRANCH"><#assign deeplink=branch_base_url + "&%24original_url=" + link_to_be_wrapped?url("ISO-8859-1")></#macro>
 {% endhighlight %}

+{% caution title="Obtain your code snippet" %}
 The code above does not include your base url.
-You should obtain this from Branch.
+You should obtain this from the [Deep Linked Email setup flow](https://dashboard.branch.io/email){:target="_blank"}.
+{% endcaution %}

 {% example %}
 Create a file for the Branch SDK and paste in the following: